• Home

 At Goldman Sachs, chief U.S. Economist David Mericle is also looking for signs of dissent.
 “There will most likely be two hawkish dissents in the statement, and we expect five participants to register soft dissents,” he told clients.
 “But we are not sure that all of this would add up to meaningful new information for the market.”

-Goldman estimates that U.S. Job growth is below the “breakeven” rate vs job cuts:
+Goldman estimates that U.S. Job growth is below the “break-even” rate versus job cuts:

-“Last week’s Beige Book suggested that labor demand is weakening via less hiring rather than layoffs – a fragile equilibrium in the labor market that will keep the Fed in a risk management mindset,” Oxford Economics analyst Michael Pearce.
+“Last week’s Beige Book suggested that labor demand is weakening via less hiring rather than layoffs—a fragile equilibrium in the labor market that will keep the Fed in a risk management mindset,” said Oxford Economics analyst Michael Pearce.

-According to Bill Adams, chief economist at Comerica Bank in Dallas, data from private employers paints a similarly bleak picture.
-He informed Coins2Day that ADP, Revelio Labs, and Challenger, Gray, & Christmas, which are three firms that gather private sector employment figures, all observed a decline in payrolls over recent months.
-“Challenger, Gray, & Christmas reported employers announced plans for 71,000 job cuts in November, up 24% from the same month last year.
-They cited restructuring, market and economic conditions, and artificial intelligence as key reasons for layoff announcements,” he stated.
+Private employer data is equally gloomy, according to Bill Adams, chief economist for Comerica Bank in Dallas.
+ADP, Revelio Labs, and Challenger, Gray & Christmas—three companies that compile private market jobs data—all saw payrolls falling in the past few months, he told Coins2Day.
+“Challenger, Gray & Christmas reported employers announced plans for 71,000 job cuts in November, up 24% from the same month last year.
+They cited restructuring, market and economic conditions, and artificial intelligence as key reasons for layoff announcements,” he said.

-Should the job market keep worsening, it's less probable that Powell will declare interest rates are “in a good place”, and more probable that the Fed will implement subsequent reductions in 2026.
+If the labor market continues to deteriorate, then it becomes less likely that Powell will say interest rates are “in a good place” and more likely that the Fed will deliver future cuts in 2026.

 Here’s a snapshot of the markets ahead of the opening bell in New York this morning: